dstupski/latency_testing/README.md

 # latency_testing
-basic code for testing latency of VB lavb optogenetic LED systems
+basic code for testing latency of VB lab optogenetic LED systems

 Works by setting up a rosnode that waits for a trigger command published through the command line then measuring the time between recieving that command and a voltage rise on a photodiode